polatengin/utah/docs/guides/devops.md

 ---
+layout: default
+title: DevOps Integration
+parent: Guides
-sidebar_position: 5
+nav_order: 5
 ---

-# DevOps Integration

 Learn how to integrate Utah scripts into your DevOps workflows, CI/CD pipelines, and automation processes.